mw4617/computer-vision-rock-paper-scissors/README.md

 - `--rounds` specifies the number of game rounds (default is 3).
 - `--lighting` sets the lighting condition (`daylight`, `artificial`, `unspecified`).
 If unspecified AI model will try classify itself the lighting conditions, although beware this is not recommended and give flawed results.

+Once the game has started simply show the right hand shape to camera and press q on the keyboard.
+Follow the onscreen instructions.

 ## 4. File Structure
 The project structure is as follows:
 - `manual_rps.py`: The main game script simplified command prompt input (manual) version.